asmer085/Top10MoviesApp/README.md

 ## How to run the app

 1. Install dependencies with `npm install`.
+2. Run the app with `npm start`.
-2. Build the app with `npm run build`.
+3. Build the app with `npm run build`.
-3. Serve the app with `npm run serve`.
+4. Serve the app with `npm run serve`.
-4. Open your browser and go to `http://localhost:3000`.
+5. Open your browser and go to `http://localhost:3000`.

 # Getting Started with Create React App